sparkbox/project-bot/readme.md

+This is a SlackBot project that uses slash commands to give information about current projects in Slack Channels.
+In test.

 # Botkit Starter Kit for Slack Bots

 This repo contains everything you need to get started building a Slack bot with [Botkit](https://botkit.ai).